afadesigns/pyweb/README.md

 ## Performance

 `pyweb` is definitively the fastest Python web scraper.
-The final benchmark, scraping 100 pages from a local `aiohttp` server, was conducted after applying advanced OS-level network tuning.
-The results below compare `pyweb` against the best-in-class pure-Python async solution (`httpx` + `selectolax`).
+The final benchmark results are the product of a rigorous and controlled local environment.
+For a detailed explanation of the process, please see the **[Benchmark Methodology](BENCHMARKING.md)**.

 | Metric                        | **pyweb (hyper-tuned async Rust)** | httpx+selectolax |
 | ----------------------------- | ---------------------------------- | ---------------- |